-rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
-This value is referred to as the ring and pinion backlash. ☐ Rotate the differential center 90° and measure again for accuracy ifferential center 90° and measure again for ac
+and pinion backlash. rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
+This value is referred to as the ring and pinion backlash.
+Record the average of all measurements. $\hfill\square$ Rotate the differential center 90° and measure again for accuracy.
 Record the average of all measurements.